HoangKien1020/WebShells/PHP/Revershell/README.md

 Two ways:
 1. reverse shell via cmd of `shell.php`.
 I will make python3 code to generate reverse shell via cmd for all languages and os.
-2. `revershell.php`: change your IP and Port
+2. `revershell.php`: change your IP and Port and your IP with `nc -lvp port`- this works for Linux OS